Size: 12″ w x 9″ h

-Description: A landscape painting of an old Irish folk village located in Bunratty Parish, a republic of Ireland.
-The painting comes with a complimentary frame and arrives at your door ready to hang on the wall.
+Description: A landscape painting of an old Irish folk fishing village located in Bunratty Parish, a republic of Ireland.
+This painting is composed on a quality canvas panel and does require framing before hanging.

-Artist Comments: In the summer of 2000 a friend of mine made several business trips to Ireland.
+In the summer of 2000, a friend of mine made several business trips to Ireland.
 After he completed his work for the day, he would venture out into the nearby countryside and local communities to see the sites and take photos of his trip.
 This landscape painting is from a photo of one of the places he visited while there.
 It depicts Bunratty, a small folk village in southwest Ireland not far from Shannon and Limerick.
-The village gets its name from nearby Bunratty Castle, a large 15th-century tower house in County Clare, Ireland.
+The town gets its name from nearby Bunratty Castle, a prominent 15th-century tower house in County Clare, Ireland.
 The castle is a major tourist attraction famous for its medieval banquets.
-Bunratty Castle overlooks the Raite river and the village lies just to the west of the castle.
+Bunratty Castle overlooks the Raite river, and the village lies just to the west of the castle.
 The castle and village are open to the public and feature around 30 buildings.

 Fun Facts About Bunratty

-- Bunratty is an Irish word which means “End of the Raite River”.
+- Bunratty is an Irish word that means “End of the Raite River.”

 - The first settlement in Bunratty is thought to have been built by Vikings in the 10th century and possibly destroyed by an Irish king named Brian Boru.

-- The castle was built around 1277 by Mucegros, a Anglo-Norman ruler.
+- The castle was built around 1277 by Mucegros, an Anglo-Norman ruler.

-- For a history about Bunratty Castle visit here.
+- For a history of Bunratty Castle visit here.

 ♦ “Your artwork is beautiful.
 I love Bunratty, but they are all wonderful.
 I have enjoyed viewing your site.” — Elizabeth M., Vancouver BC, Canada

 Feel free to share this with your friends.